-Certain costs of employing you will be deducted from the fund and paid to the relevant authorities, as follows:
+Every time you are paid, certain costs of employing you will be deducted from the fund and paid to the relevant authorities, as follows:

-Certain expenses relating to you will be deducted from the fund and either paid out on your behalf or itemised separately on your payslip:
+Every time you are paid, certain expenses relating to you will be deducted from the fund and either paid out on your behalf or itemised separately on your payslip:

-- Personal pension contributions – allowable by HMRC under a salary sacrifice scheme and paid out on your behalf
+- Personal pension contributions – allowable by HMRC under a salary sacrifice scheme and paid out on your behalf to your pension provider

 Method of payment

+Payroll calculations are made using the HMRC tax tables for the week in which payment is made.
 The amount we pay to you will be made up of four component parts:

 - Basic pay – this is calculated on the basis of a standard 7 hour day paid at a rate equivalent to the national minimum wage.